ibm-cloud-docs/discovery-data/contracts-schema.md

     - `section_titles`: An array containing one object per section or subsection detected in the input document.
 Sections and subsections are not nested; instead, they are flattened out and can be placed back in order by using the `begin` and `end` values of the element and the `level` value of the section.
       - `text`: A string listing the section title, if detected.
       - `location`: The location of the title in the input document as defined by its `begin` and `end` indexes.
       - `level`: An integer indicating the level at which the section is located in the input document.
-For example, `1` represents a top-level section, `2` represents a subsection within the level `1` section, and so forth.
+For example, `1` represents a root-level section, `2` represents a subsection within the level `1` section, and so forth.
       - `element_locations`: An array containing objects that specify the `begin` and `end` values of the sentences in the section.
     - `leading_sentences`: An array that contains one object per leading sentence of a list or subsection, in parallel with the `section_titles` and `paragraph` arrays.
 The object details the leading sentences in the matching section or subsection.
 As in the `section_titles` array, the objects are not nested; instead, they are flattened out and can be placed back in order by using the `begin` and `end` values of the element or any level markers in the input document.
       - `text`: A string listing the leading sentence, if detected.